-These are among the findings in TRB Special Report 337: The Role of Transit, Shared Modes, and Public Policy in the New Mobility Landscape, from TRB of the National Academy of Sciences, Engineering, and Medicine.
+These are among the findings in TRB Special Report 337: The Role of Transit, Shared Modes, and Public Policy in the New Mobility Landscape, from TRB of the National Academies of Sciences, Engineering, and Medicine.

 The report's authors recommend deliberate and strategic measures in order to realize the full and potentially transformative benefits of shared services.
 These measures include providing travelers with real- or near real-time information on combinations of available price and service offerings, smartphone applications that simplify the process of arranging and paying for the use of multiple transportation modes for a single trip, and more public sector coordination of services across modes and jurisdictions.

 National Academies of Sciences, Engineering, and Medicine.
 2021.
 The Role of Transit, Shared Modes, and Public Policy in the New Mobility Landscape.
 Washington, DC: The National Academies Press. https://doi.org/10.17226/26053.

 |4 Mobility Management, Part 1: A Focus on the Traveler

 |5 Mobility Management, Part 2: Transportation Supply and Management